-Sixty employees are covered by the CLA for the banking industry, whereas six employees, including the Managing Board members, are not.
+Sixty-nine employees are covered by the CLA for the banking industry, whereas six employees, including the Managing Board members, are not.
 Most of the terms and conditions of employment ensuing from the CLA for the banking industry are applied to the latter category.

-102-42 Selection of stakeholders
+102-42 Identifying and selecting stakeholders

-As part of its CSR efforts, NWB Bank classifies shareholders, clients, investors, employees, the government and supervisory authorities as its stakeholders.
+As part of its CSR efforts, NWB Bank classifies shareholders, clients, investors, employees, the government, branche organisations and supervisory authorities as its stakeholders.
 The interests of the stakeholders are evaluated regularly with the CSR Committee members.